supernovus/moon/README.md

 ## Introduction

-A simple Bash shell script that builds a bleeding edge copy of Rakudo Perl 6 on the MoarVM backend.
-It also offers a choice between the Panda and Zef package managers (or install both if you want.)
+A simple Bash shell script that builds a bleeding edge copy of Rakudo Perl 6 on the MoarVM backend, and the Zef package manager.

 ## Synopsis